jo-mongia/jo-hello-world/README.md

 # jo-hello-world
 Creating first repository.
-My first experience od using GitHub.
+My first experience of using GitHub.
 Trying to learn new things.